 Chiropractic Vs Osteopathy

 If you want to get bogged down in details about philosophies (and we say don’t bother going there!) there really isn’t enough difference to significantly separate the professions which may come as a surprise to you.
 Both professions have statutory regulation, both have similar training.
 There are urban myths about how Osteopaths work more on muscles and manipulate less and Chiropractors manipulate more and do less work with the muscles.
-This is in our opinion wrong.
-As for manipulative techniques there are some differences but we feel they are just different ways of achieving the same result; who is to say which is best?
+In our opinion this is not the case.
+As for manipulative techniques, there are some differences but we feel they are just different ways of achieving the same result; who is to say which is best?
 There has never been any research into this.

 Chiropractic Vs Physiotherapy

 In comparison to a Physiotherapist, as a general rule physiotherapists do not use hands on manipulation to anything like the extent that Chiropractors do.
 Physiotherapy is often an exercise based treatment programme and to quote a physio I spoke to at a conference a while ago “physiotherapy is something you do, not something that is done to you” – and this probably epitomises the difference.